China Foundation for Poverty Alleviation: Love Knows No Border

-The “Love Knows No Border” international charity sale event was initiated by Ms. Qian Wei, wife of the Minister of Foreign Affairs in 2017, and jointly organized by the Ministry of Foreign Affairs of the People's Republic of China and the China Foundation for Poverty Alleviation.
+The "Love Knows No Border" international charity sale event was initiated by Ms. Qian Wei, wife of the Minister of Foreign Affairs in 2017, and jointly organized by the Ministry of Foreign Affairs of the People's Republic of China and the China Foundation for Poverty Alleviation.
 The activity raised more than RMB 3.352 million in total.

-On October 29, 2017, the 9th "Love Knows No Border" international charity sale with the theme of "Building a Healthy Home in Yunnan” was held at the Workers’ Stadium.
+On October 29, 2017, the 9th "Love Knows No Border" international charity sale with the theme of "Building a Healthy Home in Yunnan" was held at the Workers' Stadium.
 The funds raised by the activity were used to build health clinics in Jinping County of Honghe Autonomous Prefecture and Malipo County of Wenshan Autonomous Prefecture, Yunnan Province.
 Foreign Minister Wang Yi and his wife Ms. Qian Wei, the Secretary of the Ministry of Foreign Affairs Party Committee and Deputy Minister Zhang Yesui, Deputy Minister Wang Chao and his wife, Assistant Minister Qian Hongshan and his wife, Chen Xiaodong and his wife, Chairman of China Foundation for Poverty Alleviation Zheng Wenkai, and Executive Vice Chairman Wang Xingzui, Vice Chairman and Secretary-General Liu Wenkui and more than 140 representatives and their wives of the embassies and international organizations in China participated in the event.

 The organizer hopes to use this platform to implement the concept of accurate poverty alleviation proposed by General Secretary Xi Jinping.
 Adhere to accurate poverty alleviation, overcome poverty, resolutely fight against poverty, and let poor people and poor areas enter the all-round well-off society together.
-According to the actual situation of Jinping and Malipo in Yunnan Province, the charity sale will help the two counties build village-level and township-level health clinics, so that the wish of villagers that “minor illnesses can be treated in the village and serious illnesses can be treated in the county” will come true soon.
+According to the actual situation of Jinping and Malipo in Yunnan Province, the charity sale will help the two counties build village-level and township-level health clinics, so that the wish of villagers that "minor illnesses can be treated in the village and serious illnesses can be treated in the county" will come true soon.

-International Work
+International work

-International Disaster Relief and Development Aid Projects
+International disaster relief and development aid projects

-China Foundation for Poverty Alleviation upholds the concept of “love without borders, people to people” and adheres to the principle of “respecting locality and demand oriented” to carry out international aid and advocacy projects.
+China Foundation for Poverty Alleviation upholds the concept of "love without borders, people to people" and adheres to the principle of "respecting locality and demand oriented" to carry out international aid and advocacy projects.
 China Foundation for Poverty Alleviation has invested a total of RMB 132 million, benefiting more than 300,000 disaster-affected or people living under poverty line in 19 countries and regions, by 2017.